nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 *   5a.
 No persons match the search criteria.

     * 5a1.
 AddressBook displays a message indicating that no persons match the criteria.

     Use case ends.

+**Use case: Copy**

+**MSS**

+1. User requests to copy emails of currently displayed persons.
+2. AddressBook copies the emails of currently displayed persons into user's clipboard.
+3. AddressBook notifies the user that emails have been copied.
+4. User can paste emails when composing emails.

+    Use case ends.

+**Extensions**

+*   2a.
+No persons currently displayed.

+    * 2a1.
+AddressBook displays a message indicating that no persons are currently displayed.

+    Use case ends.

 **Use case: Clear**